Baazaar: Plot

 Small-town Allahabad-based stock trader Rizwan Ahmed arrives in Mumbai by flight.
 He is determined to work with his role model, the wealthy and ruthless Gujarati stock market leader Shakun Kothari, whom everyone calls as a "fraud".
 Rizwan bluffs his way into the city's largest trading firm and manages to convince them to give him a job.
-He ropes in a high-profile client and with the help of his co-worker and girlfriend Priya Rai, he begins a successful career at the firm.
+He ropes in a high-profile client, and with the help of his co-worker and girlfriend Priya Rai, he begins a successful career at the firm.
 When attending an event with Priya, he spots Shakun Kothari and gives stock advice that turns out to be correct.
 Kothari then hires him as his broker, warning that he may never lose any of his money.
 After his first trade with Kothari's funds ends badly, Rizwan is desperate not to lose Kothari's account and illegally uses insider information from Priya to recoup Kothari's losses.

 Rizwan becomes close to Kothari and his wife Mandira, visiting Kothari's mansion and relaxing on his yacht with Priya.
 Meanwhile, Kothari offers Rizwan a chance to make even more money when he learns that the government is going to begin accepting bids from telecommunications companies for a new project.
 Kothari informs Rizwan that he has bribed a government minister to select an I-T company called Skycom, and the two can make a killing on the deal.
 Kothari gives Rizwan the money to buy Skycom, and Rizwan becomes the company's owner.
 Rizwan convinces his new brother-in-law Anwar to invest all of his savings to Skycom shares.
 However, Skycom's bid is rejected, and Rizwan is ruined when Kothari sells off all of his Skycom shares right before the announcement of the bid winner.

 Rizwan discovers that Kothari deliberately set him up to take the fall for Skycom for Kothari's own personal monetary profit and that he arranged for Priya to influence him from the beginning.
 SEBI agents, led by Rana Dasgupta, detain Rizwan for insider trading, though their real target is Kothari.
 Rizwan convinces them that Shakun has been using old school methods which will not leave any evidence or trail behind.
-Using information from Mandira, Rizwan is able to prove that Kothari has been bribing government ministers with diamonds that are smuggled via Surat-Mumbai Karnavati Express train.
-Shakun is arrested and his family leaves him.
+Using information from Mandira, Rizwan is able to prove that Kothari has been bribing government ministers with diamonds that are smuggled via the Surat-Mumbai Karnavati Express train.
+Shakun is arrested, and his family leaves him.
 After the numerous court hearings, Shakun is summoned as Priya gives in as a witness to the bribes.
 Rizwan questions her as to why she surrendered herself since Rizwan did not reveal her name, but she leaves Rizwan, saying she deserves this.
 Shakun comes out on bail after a month and returns to his empty house, his wife and kids gone.
 He calls his secretary and tells him, that the market (Baazaar) is open, returning to his deeds.